manggiperdana/pydev-challenge/readme.md

 # PythonDevTrial

-## Scope & Requirements
+## Brief & Requirements

-In this project you will build a REST API for an information system and let's say you will work only for 2 modules:
+In this project you will build a REST API for an information system and you will work only for 2 modules:

 - Order
 - Inventory

-The main plugin we use to build the API is FastAPI, you are required to build under this platform.
-For the database you can use any database (SQLite, MySQL, Postgre, etc).
+The main plugin we use to build the API is FastAPI, you are required to build with this platform.
+For the database you can use any database (SQLite, MySQL, Postgre, etc) preferably MySQL / SQLite.

+## Scope

 ### Order

-In order, you will have properties for example:
+#### Properties

 - DocumentNo
 - Customer